shdkej/shdkej.github.io/content/Reading.md

 #### sapiens
-- I've read sapiens. and then I'd like to read about after world war 2 because computer and network made after that war.
+- I've read sapiens. and then I'd like to read about after world war 2 because computer and network are made after that war.
  Computer and world war is very relevant
-- Knowing history is make me develop better software. because software is evolved from every previous software like history.
+- Knowing history is make me able to develop a better software. because software is evolved from every previous software like history.
 [[Reading]]